Introduction to spectroscopy and structure determination

-Now that we have an understanding of what the structure of some major organic compounds is and how to communicate structure, we can look at how we know the structure.
+Now we understand what organic compound structures look like and how to communicate them, we can think about how we know the structures.

-There are many ways we can find the structure of a molecule.
-They rely on studying how a molecule interacts with energy (radiation).
-This is the study of spectroscopy; there are many different types of it.
+There are many ways we can find the structure of a molecule but most rely on studying how a molecule interacts with energy (radiation).
+This is called spectroscopy.

-If we apply a magnetic field or fire some radiation at a molecule and put a detector behind it, what happens?
+If we apply a magnetic field or fire some radiation at a molecular sample and put a detector behind it, what happens?

-If it scattered the radiation, did it scatter in some places but not in others?
+If they scatter the radiation, did it scatter in some places but not in others?

-If it doesn't absorb the radiation or scatter it in any way, why not?
+If they dont absorb the radiation or scatter it in any way, why not?